NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 If NuGet's restore always ran as an MSBuild target, the customers and MSBuild SDK authors could probably just have used `BeforeTarget="Restore"`.
 However, in Visual Studio that's not the case, so it won't work.

+##### `_CollectRestoreInputs` target

-This new target needs to be added to our list of 'targets to run' in multiple places.
-In order to avoid adding these new targets in multiple places every time, we will also take this opportunity to unify all the 'Collect' targets (5, after we add this one) into a single `CollectRestoreInputs` target, which we can re-use for everything going forward.
+The new `CollectNuGetAuditSuppressions` target needs to be added to our list of 'targets to run' in multiple places.
+In order to avoid adding these new targets in multiple places every time, we will also take this opportunity to unify all the 'Collect' targets (5, after we add this one) into a single `_CollectRestoreInputs` target, which we can re-use for everything going forward.

+This target is strictly an internal implementation detail, meant to reduce the amount of work needed to add new targets in the future.
+This is not intended as a target for customers to hook onto.

 #### `dotnet list package --vulnerable`